Tisa Chang: Career

 After finishing college, Chang performed in several musicals as a dancer.
 She then started acting in Broadway plays and musicals, including Lovely Ladies, Kind Gentlemen (1970–1971), The Basic Training of Pavlo Hummel (1977), and Pacific Overtures (1976).
 She also acted in television and film.
-She had roles in Ambush Bay (1966) with Hugh O'Brien, Mickey Rooney, and James Mitchum, Greetings (1968) with Robert DeNiro, Escape from Iran: The Canadian Caper (1981 television film by Lamont Johnson), Enormous Changes at the Last Minute (1983 television film), A Doctor's Story (1984 television film), and Michael Cimino's Year of the Dragon (1985) with Mickey Rourke.
+She had roles in Ambush Bay (1966) with Hugh O'Brien, Mickey Rooney, and James Mitchum, Greetings (1968) with Robert De Niro, Escape from Iran: The Canadian Caper (1981 television film by Lamont Johnson), Enormous Changes at the Last Minute (1983 television film), A Doctor's Story (1984 television film), and Michael Cimino's Year of the Dragon (1985) with Mickey Rourke.
 In Escape from Iran, she used her diplomatic background to play the wife of Kenneth D. Taylor, the Canadian ambassador to Iran during the Iran hostage crisis.

 After acting for a few years, Chang started directing theatre.
 She made the change because "it was a chance to work on projects that resonate deeply and personally and highlighted my world [...] of coming from a divided China that was still in the throes of revolution, but steeped in culture and history.
 As a director, I had more autonomy in choosing projects, and felt I was contributing to American theatre with stories drawn from China's vast literary legacy.
 I had been acting and dancing professionally for 10 years on- and off-Broadway, so I had a very good immersion into mainstream theatre.
 With directing, I can help shape what the audience experiences and walks away with."

 Chang began her directing career in 1973 at the La MaMa Experimental Theatre Club, where she began as a director for Ellen Stewart's Chinese Theatre Group.
 She directed and/or produced bilingual versions of classical Asian and western plays, such as A Midsummer Night's Dream in both Mandarin and English and Servant of Two Masters, in which all the asides were spoken in the characters' native language.
 Chang was working as an actress and dancer at La MaMa when she asked Stewart for the opportunity to direct her own play.
 Her first work was the Peking opera The Return of the Phoenix, which opened in 1973 during the Independence Day weekend.
 Chang described this date as "the death slot" when it comes to theatre visitors, but "fortunately, Richard Shepard of The New York Times came down to East 4th Street and loved the show, praised it."